Cisco-Kosha/cisco-panoptica/README.md

 Refer to the Panoptica connector [API specification](openapi.json) for details.

-## Example Usage

-See the [Panoptica REST API documentation](https://panoptica.readme.io/docs/rest-api#intro) for details on prerequisites and usage.

 ## Authentication

 The REST API uses Escher authentication.
 This method uses a unique token for each request.
 The token is a hash generated from fixed Access and Secret keys (obtained from Panoptica), the request URL, and the request time.